Hackathon: For a demographic group

 Some hackathons are intended only for programmers within a certain demographic group, like teenagers, college students, or women.

-Hackathons at colleges have become increasingly popular, in the United States and elsewhere.
-These are usually annual or semiannual events that are open to college students at all universities.
-They are often competitive, with awards provided by the University or programming-related sponsors.
-Many of them are supported by the organization Major League Hacking, which was founded in 2013 to assist with the running of collegiate hackathons.
+Hackathons at colleges are usually annual or semiannual events that are open to college students at all universities.
+They are often competitive, with awards provided by the university or programming-related sponsors.

 PennApps at the University of Pennsylvania was the first student-run college hackathon; in 2015 it became the largest college hackathon with its 12th iteration hosting over 2000 people and offering over $60k in prizes.
 The University of Mauritius Computer Club and Cyberstorm.mu organized a Hackathon dubbed "Code Wars" focused on implementing an IETF RFC in Lynx in 2017.

+Bitcamp, held at the University of Maryland, College Park since 2014, is another large hackathon with over 1,000 high school and college students attending each year.

 ShamHacks at Missouri University of Science and Technology is held annually as an outreach activity of the campus's Curtis Laws Wilson Library.
 ShamHacks 2018 focused on problem statements to better quality of life factors for US veterans, by pairing with veteran-owned company sponsors.